-There’s nothing simpler, gear-wise, than going for a walk in the woods — but finding the right pair of hiking boots or hiking shoes is one of the biggest investments you can make in your health and happiness.
-Which is why you need to find the best hiking boots for you.
+There’s nothing simpler, gear-wise, than going for a walk in the woods — but finding the best hiking boots and shoes for men takes time.
+That’s because hiking boots are one of the biggest investments you can make if you’d rather not end your outing battling blisters.

 Recent studies in Japan and the U.S. have found that even a short hike through wilderness (or a suburban park) can boost your immune system for up to seven days, improve memory function, lower your blood pressure, and decrease cancer risk.
 So how do you find the best men’s hiking boot, walking boot, hiking shoe, or trail runner?
 The first step is to take into account the terrain, the weather, and your own feet — will you need the best waterproof hiking boots out there or lightweight trail runners?
 Are you looking for a walking boot with state-of-the-art traction for steep trails or a hiking shoe with a roomy toe box and comfortable fit?
 Choose wrong and you’ll end up with aching toes, sore arches, and, worst of all, blisters.